 Arkansas

 Arkansas is a state under clear party control, and yet there were within-party splits.
 The legislature passed a plan through regular legislation.
 The Governor, who is of the same party, refused to sign off on the plan, saying, “I am concerned about the impact of the redistricting plan on minority populations.”
 The Governor went on to say: “I decided not to veto the bills but instead to let them go into law without my signature.
 This will enable those who wish to challenge this redistricting plan in court to do so.”
 Indeed, voters did file suit in state court alleging that the plan “interferes with and impairs the free exercise of suffrage by Black voters in Arkansas . . . by diluting, impairing, and undermining their ability to elect their candidates of choice.”
-Plaintiffs further argue that:
+Plaintiffs further argue that the:

 2021 Map violates the Free and Equal Elections Clause of the Arkansas Constitution, which guarantees that ‘[e]lections shall be free and equal,’ and that ‘[n]o power, civil or military, shall ever interfere to prevent the free exercise of the right of suffrage; nor shall any law be enacted whereby such right shall be impaired or forfeited,’ Ark.
 Const.
 Art.
 3, § 2, as well as the Equal Protection Clause, which further guarantees that ‘[t]he equality of all persons before the law’ and ‘shall ever remain inviolate,’ id.
 A. rt.
 2, § 3.